 Hiking poles, though made of different materials and colors, all function in basically the same way.
 To properly adjust for level ground, place the grip in position with your forearms parallel to the grown and your elbow at a 90 degree angle.
 If you're hiking uphill, shorten the length of the poles somewhat to accommodate the incline.
 When descending, lengthen the poles to keep you stable going downhill.

 To hold the poles, from under the wrist strap, place your hands completely through the strap.
 The pole should hang from your wrist when you let go.
 Place your hand over the strap as you grip the pole.
 NEVER hook your thumb through the strap or allow the strap to go over your thumb or you will risk a thumb injury should you fall.

 Walk with the poles using your natural arm swing, putting forth the pole in the hand opposite the foot that is stepping forward.
 On level ground, the poles assist your forward movement, so it's almost as if you're dragging them behind you and placing them behind your foot fall.
-When going up a steeper incline, you can place the pole slightly ahead of where your foot will fall, and then step, or step and place at the same time.
+When going up a steeper incline, shorten the poles slightly to maintain good alignment as you reach forward.
+You can place the pole slightly ahead of where your foot will fall, and then step, or step and place at the same time.

-When going downhill, place your hands over the top of the grip and then set the poles first before taking a step.
+When going downhill, lengthen the poles in order to keep an upright posture as you reach them forward.
+Place your hands over the top of the grip and then set the poles first before taking a step.
 Use them more for balance as you step down, rather than leaning heavily upon them.
 A wider base of support improves stability.

 Hiking poles are a useful tool for being a safe and healthy hiker.
 For guidance and instruction on how to purchase and use trekking poles, contact me!